Mitchell Horner

-Mitchell Horner is an American politician.
-He is the member for the 3rd district of the Georgia House of Representatives.
+Edward Mitchell Horner (born May 4, 1994) is an American politician.
+He serves as a Republican member for the 3rd district of the Georgia House of Representatives.

 Life and career

-Horner was homeschooled.
+Horner was home-schooled.
 He was a businessperson.

 In 2022, Horner defeated his opponent Darrell Weldon Sr. in the Republican primary election for the 3rd district of the Georgia House of Representatives.
 No Democratic candidate or incumbent was nominated to challenge him in the general election.
-He assumes his office in 2023, at which time he will succeed Dewayne Hill.
+He assumed his office in 2023, succeeding Dewayne Hill.